 This project provides for the acquisition of new multi-level push-pull passenger railcars.
 In 2017, a contract was awarded to CRRC MA Corp. for 45 railcars with an option for an additional 10 push-pull railcars.
 The new cars will fully comply with Americans with Disabilities Act (ADA) requirements and federal and state regulations regarding safety features and systems.
 The cars will include passenger amenities, such as a stateof-the-art climate control system, bicycle storage area and Wi-Fi.
 The new cars will have electronic exterior and interior destination signs, voice annunciation and corresponding display on video screens of train destination and upcoming station stops.
 In addition, the new railcars will be equipped with on-board video surveillance and automatic passenger counting systems.
+A training facility will also be provided.
 The contract award is complete.